jbelyeu/cshl2018-sv-review/README.md

 You could also clone this repository.
 It will come with all the data you need for these examples.

-You almost always have to index BAMs before use.
+You need to index BAMs before use.
 Remember how?

 Load up the following in IGV once you've indexed the BAMs (`Load from URL` in IGV)
 * NA12878.bam